Rjmoodie/yardpass-upgrade/docs/AUTH_OTP_VIA_RESEND.md

 ### Subject
 ```
-Your YardPass verification code
+Your Liventix verification code
 ```

 ### Content
 ```
-YardPass
+Liventix
 Your gateway to events and culture

 Access Your Tickets